 The Russian Federation's economy continues to display some characteristics of an emerging market.
 These characteristics include, but are not limited to, the existence of a currency that in practice is not freely convertible in most countries outside the Russian Federation and relatively high inflation.
 Despite strong economic growth in recent years, the financial situation in the Russian Federation market significantly deteriorated during 2008, particularly in the fourth quarter.
-As a result of global volatility in financial and commodity markets, among other factors, there has been a significant decline in the Russian Federation stock market since mid-2008.
+As a result of global volatility in financial and commodity markets, among other factors, there had been a significant decline in the Russian Federation stock market since mid-2008, which has only partially been recovered.